 A new study suggests that genetics plays a much bigger role in ALS than previously thought.

-The finding sheds light on the possible genetic origin of the disease, particularly for patients who have had no family history for it.
+The finding sheds light on the possible genetic origin of the disease.
+This is important particularly for patients who have had no family history for it.

-Amyotrophic Lateral Sclerosis, also known as Lou Gehrig’s Disease, is a rare neurodegenerative disease marked by a wasting of nerve cells that control the muscles in your body.
+Amyotrophic Lateral Sclerosis, also known as Lou Gehrig’s Disease, is a rare neurodegenerative disease.
+It is marked by a wasting of nerve cells that control the muscles in your body.
 It is often fatal.
-Right now there is no cure for ALS and in 90 percent of the case, clinicians cannot point to a cause.
+Right now there is no cure for ALS.
+In 90 percent of the case, clinicians cannot point to a cause.
 It was thought that most of those so-called “sporadic” cases were the result of environmental factors.

 But this new study in the Annals of Neurology, suggests that genetics may play a role in many of those cases.

-Previous studies have identified about a dozen genetic variants associated with ALS – including variants in the C90RF72 gene and in another gene, SOD1.
-But the Cedar-Sinai and Washington University study identified many more rarer variants in those and other genes associated with ALS.
+Previous studies have identified about a dozen genetic variants associated with ALS.
+Among those are variants in the C90RF72 gene and in another gene, SOD1.
+But the Cedar-Sinai and Washington University study identified many more rarer variants associated with ALS.
 Researchers suggest that alone these variants may not have a big impact, but acting in combination they do.

 The hunt for the causes and possible treatments for ALS got a boost over the summer through the viral spread of the “ALS Ice Bucket Challenge” social media campaign.

-The campaign generated some pretty good videos, and more importantly for researchers the campaign brought in close to $100 million during the summer.
+The campaign generated some pretty good videos.
+More importantly for researchers the campaign brought in close to $100 million during the summer.
 The ALS Association, recently gave researchers at Cedar-Sinai $1.6 million to support their work on the disease.